 Video processing and editing by David Franklin.

-William S Burroughs.
-Cities of the Red Night.
-Viking Press, 1981.
+— Burroughs, William S. Cities of the Red Night, Viking Press, 1981.

-François Jullien.
-The Great Image Has No Form, or On the Nonobject through Painting.
-The University of Chicago Press, 2009.
+— Jullien, François.
+The Great Image Has No Form, or On the Nonobject through Painting, The University of Chicago Press, 2009.

-Dong / East and Sānxiá hǎorén / Still Life.
-Director: Jia Zhangke.
+— Dong / East and Sānxiá hǎorén / Still Life.
+Directed by Jia Zhangke.
 China, 2006.

-Kasei no unga / Canals of Mars from Ranpo Jigoku / Rampo Noir.
-Director: Takeuchi Suguru.
+— Kasei no unga / Canals of Mars from Ranpo Jigoku / Rampo Noir.
+Directed by Takeuchi Suguru.
 Japan, 2005.

-Stan nieważkości / State of Weightlessness.
-Director: Maciej Drygas.
+— Stan nieważkości / State of Weightlessness.
+Directed by Maciej Drygas.
 Poland, 1994.